What is Austrian National Day?

 The president addresses the nation in a TV address, as well as honouring the victims of the war resistance and laying a wreath at the Tomb of the Unknown Soldier.
 This is also the day when new recruits of the Austrian Armed Forces are sworn in.

-These events will take place as usual in 2021, but other parts of the festivities have been pared back.
+These events will took place as usual in 2021, but other parts of the festivities were pared back due to pandemic restrictions.